project-error/projecterror.dev/docs/npwd/start/Installation.md

 :::note

-If you're seeing the warning `playerJoining was not safe for net` in your console, you need to update artifacts!
+If you get the error: `Error: Event playerJoining was not safe for net.` then your artifacts are outdated.

+New-Phone-Who-Dis requires a **minimum** of artifact version `3622`.
+Please update your artifacts to the latest version [here](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/?)
 :::